 The Solution: Keep your paperwork organized, and in one place

-To substantiate income or deductions, use any of the following: W-2 statements, 1099 forms, cancelled checks, bank or credit card statements, receipts, invoices, payroll deduction records or letters from charities verifying your donations.
+To substantiate income or deductions, use any of the following: W-2 statements, 1099 forms, cancelled checks, bank or credit card statements, receipts, free online invoice templates, payroll deduction records or letters from charities verifying your donations.

 “One of the best ways to alleviate fear during tax season is to maintain a complete tax file throughout the year—even a shoebox will work,” says Brent Neiser, CFP® and senior director with NEFE.
 “It’s common for people to feel that they do not have all of the necessary documents to file and that ultimately they will do something wrong that could lead to an audit down the road.”

 “But if you create a checklist of the tax-related tasks you must do and incorporate documents into a file as you receive them,” Neiser says, “you will increase your confidence when it comes time to file your return.”

 Tax Problem #3 – You Fear Owing Money to Uncle Sam

 The Situation: You’re fretting at the prospect of having to write a big check to Uncle Sam.
 The NEFE tax poll showed that 26% of Americans worry about the possibility of owing taxes to the federal government.